 I wish I could say that this type of thinking is completely gone, but in my experience, it’s not.
 At least not completely.
 In my experience, when I have traveled to some of the smaller counties in Oregon, particularly when I’ve sat before older male judges, I’ve felt that this type of thinking still ran the case.
 However, I can say from experience that I have never seen a hint of this with any judge in the larger counties, and also not with any female judges.

 So Why do Mothers Tend to get More Parenting Time, Custody, and Financial Help in an Oregon Divorce?

-With that said, there are still some other, more valid reasons why woman appear to win more often than men do in divorce cases in Oregon.
+With that said, there are still some other, more valid reasons why women appear to win more often than men do in divorce cases in Oregon.
 It’s not as nefarious as it might seem.

 Primary Caregiver and Parenting Responsibilities: A Case for Custody/Parenting Time

 Oregon law is established so that when deciding who gets the children more, the preference is given to the traditional primary caregiver.
-Statistically, more women are stay at home parents than men.
-Also, statistically, more men choose to defer the parenting responsibilities, like attending parent teacher conferences and making medical appointments, to the mothers.
+Statistically, more women are stay-at-home parents than men.
+Also, statistically, more men choose to defer the parenting responsibilities, like attending parent-teacher conferences and making medical appointments, to the mothers.
 So when the time comes for these two parents to argue in front of a judge about who is the best fit to care for the children, often the mother has more evidence to present of why they should be the primary parent.
 Therefore the mother would more often win custody and more parenting time than the other parent.